Vungle/coronaplugin-release/docs/vungle/index.markdown

 #### [vungle.isAdAvailable()][plugin.vungle.isAdAvailable]

-Vungle downloads and pre-caches the next video ad in the background for optimal user experience.
+Vungle downloads and pre-caches the next video ad to show in the background for optimal user experience.

 Returns a boolean indicating whether an ad has been cached and is available for playback.

 #### [vungle.getVersionString()][plugin.vungle.getVersionString]